dalek-cryptography/curve25519-dalek/README.md

 ## Public API SemVer Exemptions

-Breaking changes on SemVer exempted components affecting the Public API will also be accompanied by;
+Breaking changes to SemVer exempted components affecting the public API will be accompanied by _some_ version bump.
+Below are the specific policies:

 | Releases | Public API Component(s)               | Policy              |
 | :---     | :---                                  | :---                |
 | 4.x      | Dependencies `digest` and `rand_core` | Minor SemVer bump   |

-* In the future exempted `digest` and `rand_core` may be changed to optional features accompanied by a minor bump.

 # Safety